klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ### Sending a Value Transfer Transaction <a id="sending-a-value-transfer-transaction"></a>

 You can use a caver-js wallet to generate a signature of a transaction.
-You have to go through 2 steps below to send the transaction to the network.
+You have to go through two steps below to send the transaction to the network.

-1. Sign to transaction
+1. Sign to a transaction
 	- If the keyring you want to use is added to [caver.wallet], you can use the following functions to sign.
 		- caver.wallet.signWithKey
 		- caver.wallet.signWithKeys
 		- caver.wallet.signFeePayerWithKey
 		- caver.wallet.signFeePayerWithKeys
-	- If you manage the keyring separately without adding to caver.wallet, you can sign through the transaction.
+	- If you manage the keyring separately without adding it to `caver.wallet`, you can sign the transaction through the functions below.
 		- transaction.signWithKey
 		- transaction.signWithKeys
 		- transaction.signFeePayerWithKey
 		- transaction.signFeePayerWithKeys
-2. Send RLP-encoded string to Klaytn network via `caver.rpc.klay.sendRawTransaction`
+2. Send the RLP-encoded string to the Klaytn network via `caver.rpc.klay.sendRawTransaction`.

 **Note:** The sender should have enough amount of KLAY.

-Below is an example of how to sign a transaction if a keyring is added to the [caver-wallet].
+Below is an example of how to sign a transaction if a keyring is added to the [caver.wallet].

 ```javascript
 // test.js